Charlotte Personal Injury Lawyers

 At Riddle & Brantley, our disability team is led by a Board-Certified Specialist in Social Security Disability law, who has been recognized by the NC State Bar for his experience and expertise handling these cases.

-Talk with a Charlotte Personal Injury Attorney, Absolutely Free
+Talk with a Personal Injury Attorney, Absolutely Free

 If you’re in the Charlotte area and have been injured due to another person’s negligence, you deserve justice.
-At Riddle & Brantley, our experienced North Carolina legal team is available to answer your questions.
+At Riddle & Brantley, our experienced injury lawyers are available to answer your questions.
 The best part is the consultation is free, and you don’t pay any fees unless we win your case.
-Remember, time is of the essence, so don’t wait – contact a personal injury lawyer today at 1-800-525-7111 for a free case review.
+Remember, time is of the essence, so don’t wait – contact an injury attorney today at 1-800-525-7111 for a free case review.

-We’re available in-person by appointment only at our Charlotte office location, and can come directly to you if it’s more convenient.
+We’re available in-person by appointment only at our Charlotte office location, and can even come directly to you if it’s more convenient.
 Please note, however, that free consultations are available from the comfort of your home (or anywhere else) by phone, email, text, or video conference.
 There is no in-person meeting required to get started on your case.
+Call 1-800-525-7111 and let’s see how we can help.

 ***Disclaimer: The results mentioned are intended to illustrate the type of cases handled by the firm.
 These results do not guarantee a similar outcome, and they should not be construed to constitute a promise or guarantee of a particular result in any particular case.
 Every case is different, and the outcome of any case depends upon a variety of factors unique to that case.